Eschatologue/CM_wiki/docs/class/rogue/swashbuckler.md

 **Initiative.**{ .sc } You have **:d20-adv: Advantage**{ .em } on Initiative rolls.

-**Dueling.**{ .sc } You also gain an additional way to use your Sneak Attack; you don't need **:d20-adv: Advantage**{ .sc } on the attack roll to use your Sneak Attack against a creature if you are within 5 feet of it, no other creatures are within 5 feet of you, and you don't have **:d20-disadv: Disadvantage**{ .em } on the attack roll.
+**Dueling.**{ .sc } You also gain an additional way to use your Sneak Attack; you don't need **:d20-adv: Advantage**{ .d20 } on the attack roll to use your Sneak Attack against a creature if you are within 5 feet of it, no other creatures are within 5 feet of you, and you don't have **:d20-disadv: Disadvantage**{ .em } on the attack roll.
 All the other rules for Sneak Attack still apply to you.

 ### Level 3: Suave Defence